bethlindenbaum/movie-night-matcher/README.md

 1. Friend requests with accept/reject instead of automatic friendship.
 2. Group invitations and membership acceptance.
-3. Infinite scrolling as an alternative to the genre grid's Load more button.
-4. A server-side recommendation endpoint if the ranking model becomes more complex.
+3. A server-side recommendation endpoint if the ranking model becomes more complex.
-5. Region selection per account instead of a single `WATCH_REGION` setting.
+4. Region selection per account instead of a single `WATCH_REGION` setting.
-6. Provider-specific deep links where licensing/terms permit them.
+5. Provider-specific deep links where licensing/terms permit them.
-7. Caching TMDB catalog/detail responses to reduce API traffic.
+6. Caching TMDB catalog/detail responses to reduce API traffic.
-8. Automated database migrations rather than running one SQL file manually.
+7. Automated database migrations rather than running one SQL file manually.